cjesq24/RoboDark/README.md

 # README

-A dark theme with enhanced syntax highlighting for JavaScript.
-Scope highlighting along with bold and italic fonts make it easy to identify your code and visualize its structure.
+A dark theme with enhanced syntax highlighting for JavaScript, HTML, and CSS.
+It's not just visually appealing but practical as well.
+The scoped syntax along with bold and italic fonts make it easy to identify your code and visualize its structure.
+RoboDark offers a broad spectrum of magic colors beautifully contrasted with the dark theme behind it.
 It supports:

 - JavaScript